tfoote/design/contribute.md

 * Title
 * Abstract
-* Reference ID (The name of the markdown file you are edditing)
+* Reference ID (The name of the markdown file you are edditing: this-is-an-example)
+* tags (key words by which the file can be searched for)
+* skills (what does the user get from the file? similar to tags)
+* Units (if "course") or Topics (if "unit") - same format as reference ID: give the redererence IDs of the files you are citing
+* previous (for topics only) - what previous skills should the user cover?

+3. Once you have the header set up, go ahead and fill in the template with your material!
+For any questions regarding syntax, refer to the "Markdown Syntax" section on this page.

 ##4.
 Testing and working remotely